chafey/dicomweb-update-spec/README.md

   - merge two studies together (e.g. time delayed studies)
   - move instances from one study into another study (e.g. procedure was not completed on scanner before second patient was scanned)
 - Modernize data (e.g. remove private attribute with custom annotations and create new presentation state instance with those annotations)
+- Changing the transfer syntax of stored sop instances (transcoding)

 ## APIs
 ### Replace APIS